Inedia: Jasmuheen

+On 16 September 1999, Verity Linn, a former member of the Findhorn Foundation in Scotland, was found dead near Cam Loch in Sutherland after reportedly undertaking a prolonged fast associated with breatharianism.
+According to a diary found with her body, Linn had stopped eating and drinking as part of a spiritual "cleansing" ritual inspired by the teachings of Jasmuheen.
+Police stated that they believed Linn's fasting was a contributory factor in her death.

 Jasmuheen was awarded the Bent Spoon Award by Australian Skeptics in 2000 ("presented to the perpetrator of the most preposterous piece of paranormal or pseudoscientific piffle").
 She also won the 2000 Ig Nobel Prize for Literature for Living on Light.
 Jasmuheen claims that their beliefs are based on the writings and "more recent channelled material" from St. Germain.
 She stated that some people's DNA has expanded from 2 to 12 strands, to "absorb more hydrogen".
 When offered $30,000 to prove her claim with a blood test, she said that she did not understand the relevance as she was not referring to herself.

 As of 2017, five deaths had been directly linked to breatharianism as a result of Jasmuheen's publications.
 Jasmuheen has denied any responsibility for three of the deaths.